If you want to share this website

 deliver a product or service.
 The

 standard cost of a product is made of the costs of the components

 required to produce that product.
-For example, the
+For

 standard cost of a leather jacket includes:

 - Cost of materials (leather, zipper, buttons, etc.)